Resident and Non-Resident Mares

 The rules are simple and effectively create two categories of mares: resident and non-resident.
 To qualify for registration as a New York-bred, the mare must FOAL in New York State and meet the domicile requirements specified below.
 Please note that mare residency is determined on a foal-by-foal basis.

-Resident Mares: Must be continuously in residence in New York State from within 90 days after last cover in the year of conception, and thereafter remain in residence until FOALING the following year, with no breed-back required.
+Resident Mares: A resident mare is a mare that is continuously in residence in New York State from within 120 days after last cover in the year of conception, and thereafter remain in the state until foaling the following year, with no breed-back required.
 Mares that maintain their resident status can be covered each season by a stallion located anywhere in the world.

-Non-Resident Mares: In order for her foal to be eligible to be registered as a NY-bred, a non-resident mare must FOAL in New York State, remain in the state for a continuous period of 90 days after foaling AND be BRED BACK to a registered New York stallion before leaving the state.
+Non-Resident Mares: In order for her foal to be eligible to be registered as a NY-bred, a non-resident mare must FOAL in New York State, remain in the state for a total continuous period of 90 days (including the time before and after foaling) AND be BRED BACK to a registered New York stallion before leaving the state.

 Click here for our handy 90-Day Calculator to calculate the date on which your non-resident mare can leave the State after foaling in New York and being covered by a registered NY stallion.

 Broodmare “Leave of Absence”